Memon Community

 Quiet Generosity

-A unique trait is Gupt Daan (hidden charity).
-Many major donors prefer anonymity, believing charity is a transaction between themselves and God.
-This culture of quiet giving preserves the dignity of the recipient.
+A unique trait of Memon philanthropy is Gupt Daan (hidden charity).
+Many major donors prefer to remain anonymous, believing that charity is a transaction between them and God.
+This culture of quiet giving ensures the dignity of the recipient is preserved and prevents the charity from becoming a means of self-promotion.